 By the time you arrived at Pipriki you’ll have paddled 145 km of the Whanganui River through the beautiful New Zealand countryside.

-It’s an epic adventure and one we loved all the more for the fact you are able to go it alone without a guide.
+The Whanganui River Journey is an epic adventure, and one we loved the fact you are able to go it alone without a guide.

-Don’t miss the most unusual Great Walk of New Zealand.
+Don’t miss this canoe journey and the most unusual Great Walk of New Zealand.